mayumayara/mayumayara/README.md

 - 💼 I'm DevOps engineer with a passion for optimizing software development processes and delivering high-quality, scalable solutions.
 - 📚🎓 Analysis and Development in Systems Undergraduate Program, at University Center of Brasilia (Ceub) - 2024
-- 🎓 Modern Language Undergraduate Degree, at Catholic Uni9versity of Brasilia (UCB) - 2020
+- 🎓 Modern Language Undergraduate Degree, at Catholic University of Brasilia (UCB) - 2020

 ##